Fight the Good Fight

 There is something to be said about all of us and the journeys we have embarked on.
 We all have a story to tell that we can be proud of.
 Coming out stronger than ever from a hiccup in life is a beautiful thing and I am so proud of every single person who has.
 Seriously.
 We are awesome, empowering, and beautiful human beings.
 Shapes, sizes, colors, whatever are nothing.
 Once we learn to take investment in loving ourselves, so much can happen just as it did with me.
 It took me 6+ years to fully complete my journey out of anorexia.
 But I love myself more than ever now.

 To anyone battling ANYTHING – keep fighting the good fight.
 Keep working towards whatever it is you dream of.
 Keep proving people wrong in life and rising to the occasion.
-You are capable, you are amazing, and you CAN do this.
+God made you a fighter, you are capable, you are amazing, and you CAN do this.

-Now, 25 year old Amanda is continuously trying to grow in the gym, in life, and in my strength as an individual.
+Now, 25 year old Amanda is continuously trying to grow in the gym, in life, in my walk with God, and in my strength as an individual.
 Theres no journey quite like a life changing journey and I have fallen in love with this lifetstyle!